GRASP: A Grid-Based Benchmark for Evaluating Commonsense Spatial Reasoning: Methods

-As for the agent constraints, the agent is allowed pre-defined ($n$) steps.
+The agent is allowed pre-defined ($n$) steps.
 At each step, the agent can choose from a set of movement-related actions ($\mu$) that allows it to move around the grid environment and a set of resource-related actions ($\rho = \{TAKE, DROP\}$) that enables it to take the energy from or drop the collected energy to the cell that it is in.
 The agent's objective is to collect as much energy as possible in $n$ steps.
-In section \ref{section:grid_gen}, we introduce three different controls that can affect the layout of the grid environment.
-In section \ref{section:agent_cons}, we discuss three types of constraints that the agent must follow in accomplishing the task in our grid environment.
-In \ref{section:grid_repre}, we explain how such a grid environment is represented to an LLM-based agent.
-Figure \ref{fig:bench_con} shows the entire pipeline for constructing one instance of the grid environment.

-\subsection{Grid Environments}
+\subsubsection{Grid Environments}

 We establish the side length $k$ of the grid environment to be 11.
 As a result, there are $11 \times 11$ = 121 cells in the grid.
 Based on this setup, we construct a set of grid templates that can be further instantiated to become a grid instance.
 Each grid template consists of three controls: Energy assignment, Obstacle construction, and Starting position.
 Each control can take several different values.